Allegations of sexual misconduct roiling Congress

 House Minority Leader Nancy Pelosi characterized the multiple accusations against the 88-year-old Conyers, which included repeated propositions for sex, and retaliation against one former aide who rebuffed his advances, as "serious, disappointing and very credible."

-In no uncertain terms, the top Democratic in the House said, "Congressman Conyers should resign," a call echoed by other Democratic leaders.
+In no uncertain terms, the top Democrat in the House said, "Congressman Conyers should resign," a call echoed by other Democratic leaders.

 Conyers' lawyer, Arnold Reed, swiftly rejected the request as the lawmaker professes his innocence.
 "Nancy Pelosi did not elect the congressman, and she sure as hell won't be the one to tell the congressman to leave.
 That decision will be completely up to the congressman," Reed said.